mitogen-hq/mitogen/docs/howitworks.rst

   :py:mod:`django.dispatch`, and 7 :py:mod:`django.utils` indirect dependencies
   for :py:mod:`django.db`.

-  In the example, this replaces 17 round-trips with 1 round-trip.
+  In the example, 17 round-trips are replaced by 1 round-trip.

 The method used to detect import statements is similar to the standard library :py:mod:`modulefinder` module: rather than analyze module source code,